Arc suppression: Contact protection

-Arc suppression is an area of interest in engineering because of the destructive effects of the electrical arc to electromechanical power switches, relays and contactors’ points of contact.
+Arc suppression is an area of interest in engineering due to the destructive effects of the electrical arc to electromechanical power switches, relays and contactors' points of contact.
+There are many forms of "arc suppression" that provide contact protection in applications operating at less than 1 Ampere.
+Most of these, however, are more accurately considered "transient suppression" and are therefore ineffective for either arc suppression or contact protection.

 Effectiveness

-The efficacy of an arc suppression solution for contact protection can be assessed, by comparing the arc intensity with the help of the following methods:
+The efficacy of an arc suppression solution for contact protection can be assessed using the Contact Arc Suppression Factor ("CASF") to compare the calculated arc energy of the unsuppressed arc with that of the suppressed arc: